 The ‘ōpelu māmā is known as kākū or great barracuda (Sphyraena barracuda).
 Growing up to 5.5 feet in length, the kākū is recognizable by its elongated, silver body, dark grey vertical bars and black spots, large toothy mouth, and distinct protruding jaw.
 There are three common species found in Hawai‘i, and while some may school together, the kākū is generally a solitary predator that feeds on fish including ‘ōpelu (mackerel scad, Decapterus macarellus).

-‘Ōpelu has been a staple in the Hawaiian diet for centuries and continues to hold high value today.
+‘Ōpelu has been a staple of the Hawaiian diet for centuries and continues to hold high-value today.
 Shaped like a silver torpedo with a blue-green back, the ‘ōpelu is a schooling fish found near the surface down to depths of 650 feet.
 At the start of ‘ōpelu fishing season in early Hawai‘i, ceremonies were performed and the lawai‘a prepared his wa‘a (canoe) and fishing nets.
 He brought pala (fern) to the temple where he would ask his ancestral deities for protection at sea.

 Fishing for ‘ōpelu was done by canoe and was often a two-man job with the po‘o lawai‘a serving as the head fishermen or spotter.
 At the ko‘a (fishing ground), the po‘o lawai‘a would rhythmically knock on the canoe’s hull to attract the ‘ōpelu while throwing pala‘ai pū (squash) as bait.
 More importantly, knocking the canoe was done to call in the ‘ōpelu māmā to help the lawai‘a locate the ‘ōpelu.